npm/rfcs/accepted/0042-isolated-mode.md

-# Pure mode
+# Isolated mode

 ## Summary

 This RFC is a proposal to add a new opt-in installation mode.

-This mode aims at preventing workspaces to over-share their dependencies.
+This mode aims at preventing workspaces from over-sharing their dependencies.
 With this mode, two workspaces will share a dependency only if both have declared it in their package.json.

 This RFC aims at improving projects with workspaces, but the suggested implementation will also happen to bring value to projects not using workspaces.
-Because `pure-mode` is valuable for any project, it will also be available for projects not using workspaces.
+Because `isolated-mode` is valuable for any project, it will also be available for projects not using workspaces.

 ## Motivation